minio/minio-js/docs/API.md

 Listen for notifications on a bucket.
 Additionally one can provider filters for prefix, suffix and events.
 There is no prior set bucket notification needed to use this API.
-This is an Minio extension API where unique identifiers are regitered and unregistered by the server automatically based on incoming requests.
+This is an MinIO extension API where unique identifiers are regitered and unregistered by the server automatically based on incoming requests.

 Returns an `EventEmitter`, which will emit a `notification` event carrying the record.